-- (a) under a permit or other authorisation granted by the Chief Collector, subject to any conditions determined by the Chief Collector; or - (b) if the safety of the craft, or the goods or persons in the craft, is threatened by collision, fire, the stress of weather or similar circumstances, or such other circumstances as may be prescribed.
+- (a) under a permit or other authorisation granted by the Chief Collector of Customs, subject to any conditions determined by the Chief Collector; or - (b) if the safety of the craft, or the goods or persons in the craft, is threatened by collision, fire, the stress of weather or similar circumstances, or such other circumstances as may be prescribed.

-69. Craft imported other than as cargo
+69 Craft imported other than as cargo

-- (1) Despite anything in this Act, an entry must be made on a craft imported into the Republic, other than as cargo, as the Chief Collector may, by public notice, determine for a craft or class of craft. - (2) For the purpose of making entries for a craft imported into the Republic, other than as cargo, the craft is taken to have been imported as cargo and unloaded as such on its arrival.
+(1) Despite anything in this Act, an entry shall be made on a craft imported into the Republic, other than as cargo, as the Chief Collector of Customs may, by public notice, determine for a craft or class of craft.

+(2) For the purpose of making entries for a craft imported into the Republic, other than as cargo, the craft is taken to have been imported as cargo and unloaded as such on its arrival.

-70. Samples or illustrations
+70 Samples or illustrations

-- (1) The importer of goods must provide free-of-charge, any samples, illustrations, drawings, documents or plans relating to the goods as may be required by a Customs officer for the purposes of analysis, classification or record. - (2) A sample required to be provided under subsection (1) must be sufficient for the purpose for which it is taken.
+- The importer of goods shall provide free-of-charge, any samples, illustrations, drawings, documents or plans relating to the goods as may be required by a Customs officer for the purposes of analysis, classification or record. - (2) A sample, illustration, drawing, document or plan required to be provided under subsection (1) shall be sufficient for the purpose for which it is taken.